software-mansion/protostar/website/docs/tutorials/07-testing/02-cheatcodes/reject.md

 ```

 :::tip
-You should use `reject` only for narrow checks, as it can slow down the tests significantly due to the need of more specific inputs.
+You should use `reject` only for narrow checks, as it can slow down the tests significantly due to the need for more specific inputs.
 :::